Seeing your dog bite someone is a nightmare no dog owner wants to endure. It’s stressful for everyone involved and the consequences can be severe.

 If your dog gets off with a warning, you’ll want to get him into training right away.
 Socializing an aggressive or reactive adult dog is no easy feat, and it requires a lot of time and dedication.

-Your best bet is to find a dog trainer that specializes in behavior modification for aggressive and reactive dogs.
+Your best bet is to find a certified dog behavior consultant for aggressive and reactive dogs (not just a dog trainer – you need a certified behaviorist).
 This isn’t a problem you should deal with on your own, especially if there’s a risk that your dog could bite again.

 Has your dog nipped or bitten someone?
 Have you ever had to negotiate the legal process following a bite?
 Do you use a muzzle to keep your dog safe while in public?